Think Housing, Build Accessible, kicks off national roadshow in Galway

 Think Housing Build Accessible is supported by twelve organisations from across the disability sector in Ireland.
 The information morning at the Irish Wheelchair Association, Tuam, Community Centre had a large turnout including Minister Anne Rabbitte and TD Ciaran Cannon.

-Speakers at the event were disabled people with the lived experience of living in unsuitable unsafe homes and some waiting ten or more years waiting for social housing.
-Speaking at the event campaign lead and national access programme manager Rosaleen Lally said: “The 2021 Ombudsman Report, Wasted Lives, noted that there were 1300 under 65s living in nursing homes, and many of these people cannot move to independent living because there is no wheelchair accessible accommodation in communities across Ireland.”
+“The 2021 Ombudsman Report, Wasted Lives, noted that there were 1300 under 65s living in nursing homes, and many of these people cannot move to independent living because there is no wheelchair accessible accommodation in communities across Ireland.”

 “We are calling on the Irish Government to amend Ireland’s building regulations to raise accessibility standards for homes being built in Ireland.
 Wheelchair users should be able to access and use every area of their home from the wardrobe to the cooker to the bedroom.
 Planning regulations in Ireland need to be updated to reflect our population.”